Catholic–Protestant relations: 18th century

-Protestant Britain and its colonies remained apprehensive towards the Roman Catholic Church.
-North America was particularly hostile.
-As of 1700, immigrating Catholic clergy were imprisoned upon arrival in New England.
+The British Empire and its colonies in North America remained apprehensive towards the Roman Catholic Church; Protestant settlers in British North America were particularly hostile.
+As of 1700, Roman Catholic clergymen immigrating to the Thirteen Colonies were imprisoned upon arrival in New England.
 In 1725 Spanish-born Londoner Antonio Gavin wrote A Master Key to Popery which was adopted in Protestant sects across the British Empire.
-Gavin described Catholic clergymen as "wolves in sheep's clothing", purposefully teaching erroneous doctrine, power-hungry and more.
-Similar sentiments were preached throughout the Empire in the legal, academic, and religious spheres.
-In 1731, Massachusetts Supreme Court Judge Paul Dudley wrote An Essay on the Merchandize of Slaves and Souls of Men: With Application thereof to the Church of Rome describing the financial greed of the Roman Church.
+Gavin described Roman Catholic clergymen as "wolves in sheep's clothing", purposefully teaching erroneous doctrine, power-hungry, and more.
+Similar sentiments were preached throughout the colonies of the British Empire in the legal, academic, and religious spheres.
+In 1731, Massachusetts Supreme Court Judge Paul Dudley wrote An Essay on the Merchandize of Slaves and Souls of Men: With Application thereof to the Church of Rome describing the financial greed of the Roman Catholic Church.
 Among others, Dudley's will made provisions for a lecture on the "detection, conviction and exposition of Roman Church idolatry".
-Jonathan Mayhew, pastor of Boston's West Church, also preached on the idolatry of transubstantiation and the equating of oral tradition with sacred scripture.
-The late 18th century saw a series of new laws introduced to British North America to curtail the immigration of Catholics and dispossess those already dwelling there.
-In 1757, Catholics lost their right to bear arms.
-Anti-Catholicism soon became intertwined with nationalism.
-Thus, when conspiracies of secret relations between the Catholic Church and the British Monarchy spread, colonials preferred to revolt from Britain.
-This contributed to the American Revolution (1765–83).
-However, the revolutionaries eventually diverged from this position given their reliance on funding from Catholic France and to avoid conflict with colonial Catholics of Maryland, Philadelphia and Quebec.
+Jonathan Mayhew, pastor of Boston's West Church, also preached on the idolatry of transubstantiation and the equating of the oral tradition of the Roman Catholic Church with the scriptural authority of the Bible.

-In contrast, the Quebec Act of 1774 provided protections for both English Protestants and French Catholics in Canada.
+The late 18th century saw a series of new laws introduced to British North America to curtail the immigration of Roman Catholics and dispossess those already dwelling there.
+Opposition towards Roman Catholicism soon became intertwined with American nationalism; in 1757, Roman Catholics were deprived of their right to bear arms.
+Thus, when conspiracies of secret relations between the Roman Catholic Church and the British Monarchy spread, British-ruled colonists preferred to revolt against the Crown, thus starting the American Revolution (1765–1783).
+However, the revolutionaries eventually diverged from this position, given their reliance on funding from the Kingdom of France, and to avoid conflict with the French colonial settlements of Maryland, Philadelphia, and Quebec.
+In contrast, the Quebec Act of 1774 provided protections for both English Protestants and French Roman Catholics in Canada.